Wrongful evictions‚ erroneous fees and shoddy paperwork – these were all abuses that were commonplace in the wake of the housing market crash.

 The pervasiveness of these shady practices by big banks was what ultimately led federal authorities to wrangle a $26 billion settlement from the biggest offenders.
 It also resulted in a host of new mortgage servicing rules these firms must follow when handling borrowers struggling to keep their homes.

-Unfortunately‚ our Los Angeles foreclosure lawyers have seen a trend in which the industry has seemingly found a way around abiding by these rules.
+Unfortunately‚ our Woodland Hills foreclosure lawyers have seen a trend in which the industry has seemingly found a way around abiding by these rules.
 So we are now seeing these same kinds of abuses crop up‚ resulting in several dozen lawsuits by individuals‚ as well as investigations launched by state and federal regulators.

 It involves smaller companies that these large banks have tapped to handle the mortgage servicing aspect of their business.
 Banks realized that the cost of abiding by the new regulations was going to be steep.
 So when they were approached by these other firms to buy up the mortgage servicing rights‚ they were eager to unload.